camdowney/neutro/README.md

 ```

 ### Event listeners
-Event listeners may be added to elements by appending the target event name with an underscore (_).
+Event listeners may be added to elements by appending the target event name with a single underscore (_).
 Any standard events may be used; additionally, Render exposes two events for handling component lifecycle: "mount" and "unmount".

 The below code alerts the browser when the component (an empty div) has mounted.